What Is Hypothyroidism?

 Depression and Hypothyroidism: A Common Differential

-Symptomatic overlap between depression and hypothyroidism is significant — fatigue, weight gain, cognitive slowing, and depressed mood are present in both.
+Symptomatic overlap between depression and hypothyroidism is significant — fatigue, weight gain, cognitive slowing, and depressed mood appear in both.
 TSH is the mandatory screening test before starting antidepressants.
-Important: some patients with Hashimoto and normal TSH still have hypothyroid symptoms (symptomatic hypothyroidism with normal TSH), likely from impaired T4-to-T3 conversion.
+Important: some Hashimoto patients with normal TSH still have hypothyroid symptoms (symptomatic hypothyroidism with normal TSH), likely from impaired T4-to-T3 conversion.

 Sick euthyroid syndrome occurs in severe systemic illnesses and can mimic hypothyroidism on laboratory tests.
 Treatment with levothyroxine in this context is controversial and generally not recommended — the pattern resolves with recovery from the underlying illness.